seramertz/Project_SSH/driver-go/README.md

 Assigner:
 ---
 Assigns orders to the different elevators by using the cost function.
 It also helps reassign orders if an elevator is lost.

 ---
-Elevator:
----
-Manages the states and behaviour of a single elevator.

----
 Network: